-The following are the purpose for which special casual leave may be granted to a Government servant.
+The following are the purposes for which special casual leave may be granted to a Government servant.

-- 1 .
-When he is detianed in a plague camp on the way to rejoin duty. - 2.
-When he is ordered by the Head of the department to absent himself from duty on the certificate of medical officer and other purposes detailed below special casual leave can be granted for period not exceeding the period noted against each.
+1. When he is detained in a plague camp on the way to rejoin duty.

+2. When he is ordered by the Head of the Department to absent himself from duty on the certificate of medical officer and other purposes detailed below special casual leave can be granted for period not exceeding the period noted against each.

+Occasion

-Occasion: Amount of leave
+Amount of leave

-in which his private interest are not in issue attendance

-For family planning operations:

-Male -Vasectomy 6 working days

-2nd - operation -do-

-Female - Tubectomy 14 days

-Male - for tubectomy of wife 7 days
+Summons to give witness in a Court in which private interests are not in issue For family planning operations: As per the certificate of attendance Male -Vasectomy 2nd - operation Female - Tubectomy 6 working days -do- 14 days Male - for tubectomy of wife 7 days

-2nd operation 7days

-Insertion of intrauterine contraceptive 1day on the day of IUD insertion
+2nd operation 7days Insertion of intrauterine contraceptive - 1day on the day of IUD insertion